VaibhavIITJ/B21CS077/README.md

 Enables Virtual Memory: Allows processes to have an illusion of a larger contiguous address space than the physical memory available.

 16-
-ls:
-Purpose: Lists files and directories in the current directory.
+ls: Lists files and directories in the current directory.
-cd:
-Purpose: Changes the current working directory.
+cd: Changes the current working directory.
-cp:
-Purpose: Copies files or directories.
+cp: Copies files or directories.

 17-
-Process Synchronization in XV6:
-It is essential because it prevents conflicts and ensures orderly execution of processes that are sharing resources.
+Process Synchronization in XV6 is essential because it prevents conflicts and ensures orderly execution of processes that are sharing resources.
 Mechanisms that are used to achieve process synchronization in XV6 are:
 Locks and Semaphores: Used to control access to shared resources.
 Atomic Operations: Ensures uninterruptible execution of critical sections.